 On July 28, 2023, we entered into a license agreement with Alnylam under which we acquired the rights to develop and commercialize Alnylam's novel preclinical siRNA targeting the TMPRSS6 gene, as a potential disease-modifying treatment for patients with PV.
-Because the acquired assets do not meet the definition of a business in accordance with Accounting Standards Codification, or ASC, 805, Business Combinations, we accounted for the agreement as an asset acquisition.
+Because the acquired assets do not meet the definition of a business in accordance with ASC 805, Business Combinations, we will account for the agreement as an asset acquisition.

-In accordance with the license agreement, in the year ended December 31, 2023, we made an up-front payment to Alnylam and recognized in-process research and development of \$17.5 million which was recorded in research and development expense within our consolidated statements of operations and classified as investing activities within our consolidated statements of cash flows.
-We will also pay Alnylam for certain expenses associated with the development of AG-236, an siRNA targeting the TMPRSS6 gene, and these will be recorded in our consolidated statements of operations as incurred.
+In accordance with the license agreement, in the twelve months ended December 31, 2023, we made an up-front payment to Alnylam and recognized in-process research and development of \$17.5 million which was recorded in research and development expense within our Consolidated Statements of Operations and classified as investing activities within our Consolidated Statements of Cash Flows.
+We will also pay Alnylam for certain expenses associated with the development of TMPRSS6 and these will be recorded in our Consolidated Statements of Operations as incurred.
 Additionally, we are responsible to pay up to \$130.0 million in potential development and regulatory milestones, in addition to sales milestones as well as tiered royalties on annual net sales, if any, of licensed products, which may be subject to specified reductions and offsets.